googleforgames/open-match/docs/development.md

 * Clone this repo to a local machine or Google Cloud Shell session, and cd into it.
 * In Linux, you can run the following one-line bash script to compile all the images for the first time, and push them to your gcr.io registry.
 You must enable the [Container Registry API](https://console.cloud.google.com/flows/enableapi?apiid=containerregistry.googleapis.com) first.
     ```
+    # First, build the 'base' image.
+Some other images depend on this so it must complete first.
+    gcloud build submit --config cloudbuild_base.yaml
+    # Build all other images.
-    for dfile in $(ls Dockerfile.*); do gcloud builds submit --config cloudbuild_${dfile##*.}.yaml & done
+    for dfile in $(ls Dockerfile.* | grep -v base); do gcloud builds submit --config cloudbuild_${dfile##*.}.yaml & done
     ```
-* Once the cloud builds have completed, you can verify that all the builds succeeded by checking the list of images in your **gcr.io** registry:
+* Once the cloud builds have completed, you can verify that all the builds succeeded in the cloud console or by by checking the list of images in your **gcr.io** registry:
     ```
     gcloud container images list
     ```
-    If you are using the gcr.io registry on GCP, the default URI is `gcr.io/<PROJECT_NAME>` - your output will display your gcr.io registry, instead of the example one below:
+    (your registry name will be different)
     ```
     NAME
     gcr.io/matchmaker-dev-201405/openmatch-backendapi
-    gcr.io/matchmaker-dev-201405/openmatch-backendclient
-    gcr.io/matchmaker-dev-201405/openmatch-clientloadgen
+    gcr.io/matchmaker-dev-201405/openmatch-devbase
     gcr.io/matchmaker-dev-201405/openmatch-evaluator
     gcr.io/matchmaker-dev-201405/openmatch-frontendapi
-    gcr.io/matchmaker-dev-201405/openmatch-frontendclient
     gcr.io/matchmaker-dev-201405/openmatch-mmf
     gcr.io/matchmaker-dev-201405/openmatch-mmforc
     gcr.io/matchmaker-dev-201405/openmatch-mmlogicapi